 The Library consists of 2 reading rooms and a gallery:

 The Upper Library contains classics, history, english and european language and literature, politics and sociology.
 There is also a reference collection of dictionaries, atlases etc. The Upper Library also holds current copies of printed journals, for reference; a small collection of study skills and self help books and books in the 'Very Short Introduction' series.
-The self-issue terminal is also located in the Upper Library.
+The self-issue /return terminal is also located in the Upper Library.
+The Upper Library has a number of study desks.
+Some are designated hotdesks or MCR desks.

-The Lower Library holds books on science and medicine as well as philosophy, psychology, economics, management, law and film studies.
-It also contains a number of pcs and a printer / photocopier / scanner.
+The Lower Library holds books on science and medicine as well as philosophy, psychology, economics, management, law, art, music and film studies.
+It also contains a number of pcs and black and white and colour printers as well as a black and white photocopier and a scanner.
+The Lower Library has a number of study desks, including hotdesks.

-The Gallery, accessed from the Upper Library, contains theology books and backruns of printed journals.
+The Gallery, accessed from the Upper Library, contains theology books and some backruns of printed journals.
+The Gallery has 8 study desks, 4 of which are MCR desks.

 Floorplans of the Library are available at the bottom of this page.
 Note: they may only be viewable from a library pc.